martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 beetroots = 4
 ```

-Read it using configparser then change the number of beetroot to 2 and the number of oranges to 5.
+Read it using the configparser library.
+Then you will change the number of beetroot to 2 and the number of oranges to 5 and a section 'pastries' with 5 croissants.
 Then save it back on disk in a different file.